stab-virtual-jabog32/STTR-script/doc/rangeManagement/README.md

 - **A2A (Air-to-Air) Ranges**: Special air-to-air combat ranges with different configurations for airframes and flight sizes.

 The script automatically parses the unit names in the mission, creates a hierarchical radio menu for range control, and lets you perform operations like spawning and setting ROE for each group via the menu.
+It has been refactored to objec oriented design, as this allows instantiating local scope variables and easy extension (like we did for A2A).
+It also allows to have the relevant code on top of the .lua file and the support functions below which makes it easier to read.

 ## Flow of the Module